-Albanian parliamentary progress: According to a European Commission Progress Report, Albania made significant progress in 2011 and 2012.
+Albanian parliamentary progress: According to the European Commission Progress Report 2012, Albania made significant progress in 2011 and 2012.
 The Parliament adopted all those pending laws which required a reinforced three-fifths majority vote, including, notably, amendments to the criminal and civil codes and the long-gestating Law on Administrative Courts.

-European Commission-Albania 2012 Progress Report (October 2012)
+4 European Commission-Albania 2012 Progress Report (October 2012).